egemertgulderen/egemertgulderen/README.md

 ## About Me
 I'm a senior student in AI Engineering, passionate about game development and machine learning.
 I enjoy creating innovative projects and exploring new technologies.
+- 📫 How to reach me: egemertgulderen@gmail.com | linkedin.com/in/egemertgülderen

 ## Skills
 - **Programming Languages**: Python, C#, Java